 Results can be uncertain for different reasons.
-For example, a variant was detected, but there is not enough evidence to classify this variant as pathogenic/likely pathogenic.
+For example, a variant was detected, but there is not enough evidence to classify it as pathogenic / likely pathogenic.
+The result could also just be part of normal genetic variation in the population and not relevant to the participant's diagnosis.

-In some cases, follow-up testing will be requested from family members to clarify the results.
-There may also be a need for further clinical assessment, additional tests or more information about the family history.
+Follow-up testing may be requested from relatives to clarify the results.
+There may also be a need for further clinical assessment, tests or information about the family history.
 Any actions that need to be taken will be outlined in the report.

-NO
+As with all outcomes, it is important to discuss the result with the participant.

-Should there be further follow-up?
+NO Should there be further follow-up?